Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: The limitations of advance-notice

-\section{Beyond Proportionality:}
+\subsection{Beyond Proportionality}

-The section above allows us to understand the competitive ratio of algorithms when we are given $t$-advance-notice when weights are proportional.
-Despite these results, restricting ourselves to proportional weights might in some situations seem too strict.
-We will in this section look at the performance of algorithms in cases where we are not dealing with proportional weights and show that in some of the more obvious other cases (unweighted and $C$-benevolent) regardless of $t$, an algorithm running on a set of jobs with $t$-advance-notice can be made to perform arbitrarily poorly and cannot achieve a constant competitive ratio.
+Restricting ourselves to proportional weights might in some situations seem too strict.
+We will now look at the performance of algorithms in cases where we are not dealing with proportional weights and show that against certain \(C\)-benevolent and \(D\)-benevolent input sequences, regardless of $t$, an algorithm running on a set of jobs with $t$-advance-notice can be made to perform arbitrarily poorly and cannot achieve a constant competitive ratio.